arcus-azure/arcus.security/docs/preview/features/secret-store/provider/configuration.md

 # Configuration secret provider
 Configuration secret provider brings you all registered configuration providers of .NET Core by using `IConfiguration` to your application.

-> Be careful of using the configuration as a place to store secrets.
-Please use this only for local development.
+> :warning: When using configuration secret provider, it will look for secrets in all configuration sources which is not secure.
+This provider should only be used for development.

 ## Installation
 The configuration secret provider is built-in as part of the package [Arcus.Security.Core](https://www.nuget.org/packages/Arcus.Security.Core).